redss/SimpleValueObjects/readme.md

 In most cases, a Value Object consists of a few fields.
 Obviously, we consider such objects equal, when their field values are also equal.

-When you inherit from `AutoValueObject`, it will automatically implement equality in a way, that two objects will be equal when values of their fields are equal.
+`AutoValueObject` will automatically implement equality and hash code generation using reflection.

 ```cs
 public class Money : AutoValueObject<Money>